-Fortra Brand Protection uncovered a new variation: an advanced fee scam built around a fake but sophisticated banking website.
-This scheme starts with a familiar pitch, supposedly from a lawyer in Togo, claiming inheritance funds are locked in a foreign bank.
-To bolster the ruse, the scammers provide a link to a fabricated bank site — complete with login credentials — and even registered a deceptive domain name to make the ploy appear legitimate.
+But Fortra Brand Protection recently uncovered a new twist: a sophisticated scam built around a fake banking website.
+It starts with a familiar hook — an alleged lawyer from Togo claiming that inheritance funds are trapped in a foreign bank.
+To sell the story, scammers share a link to a convincing, but entirely fabricated, banking site.
+They even provide login credentials and register a deceptive domain name to make the scheme look legitimate.

 The credential theft site was built from the ground up, even utilizing a database structure to handle user accounts.